gmantele/ucidy/README.md

 * Check whether each UCD word is:
   - syntactically valid
   - recognised (i.e. the word is among a list of well known UCD words)
-  - recommended by the IVOA ([The UCD1+ controlled vocabulary 1.5](https://ivoa.net/documents/UCD1+/20230125))
+  - recommended by the IVOA ([The UCD1+ controlled vocabulary 1.6](https://www.ivoa.net/documents/UCD1+/20241116))
 * Possibility to customise the list of known UCD words _(by default all validated UCD1+ are automatically loaded)_
 * Validate a full UCD with
-  - a list of human readable errors
+  - a list of human-readable errors
   - an automatic correction suggestion (particularly for typo)
   - a list of advice to improve the readability of the UCD
 * Detection of deprecated UCD words _(when detected a clear error message is